metorres89/job_interview_1/README.md

 # Full console output
 <details>

   <summary>The program tests up to 69 words in a single run.
-Here is the complete console output: click to expand!</summary>
+Here is a sample of a complete console output: click to expand!</summary>

   ## Output